-Starting at the end of 2022, large water utilities in Wisconsin are now required to sample for two PFAS compounds (PFOA and PFOS) in order to comply with a new standard of 70 ppt.
-Milwaukee Water Works (MWW) has been testing drinking water for several PFAS compounds since 2008.
-In 2022, MWW conducted three different sampling events for PFAS: annual sampling, required regulatory sampling, and participation in the Wisconsin DNR's Voluntary PFAS
+Starting at the end of 2022, large water utilities in Wisconsin are now required to sample for two PFAS compounds (PFOA and PFOS) in order to comply with a new WI DNR standard of 70 ppt.
+MWW has been testing drinking water for several PFAS compounds since 2008.
+Below are the concentrations of all PFAS compounds detected above the reporting limits in 2023 along with their interim Health Advisory Levels (HAL).
+PFOA and PFOS results below are from required sampling events only, but voluntary results were similar.
+All PFAS results can be found at www.milwaukee.gov/water/waterquality/PFAS.